 Kailyn (Kailee) Akers

-Kailee is based in Greensboro, NC, and works as a Graphic Designer for Pace Communications.
+Kailee is based in Raleigh, NC, and works as an Art Director at Upstart.

 Though culturally American, she has acquired a strong fondness for Korean and Asian American culture through her college experiences and travels.